Information Theoretic Text-to-Image Alignment

-In this work, we use pre-trained diffusion models~\cite{rombach2022}, which operate on a learned projection of the input data $\mbx_0$ into a corresponding latent variable $\mbz_0$, which is lower dimensional compared to the original data.
-Moreover, the conditioning signal $\mbp$ is obtained by a text encoder such as \acrshort{CLIP} \cite{radford2021}.
+In this work, we use pre-trained latent diffusion models operating on a learned projection of the input data $\mbx_0$ into a corresponding latent variable $\mbz_0$ which is lower-dimensional compared to the original data.
+Moreover, the conditioning signal $\mbp$ is obtained by a text encoder such as \acrshort{CLIP} \citep{radford2021}.